covidgraph/motherlode/README.md

 `docker-compose logs -f`

+### The Neo4j Connection string

+To provide connection details for the pipeline (and containers in the pipeline) we supply a json string via an environemt variable.

+The name of the environment variable is `NEO4J`.

+The json string can consist of all parameter described in https://py2neo.org/2020.0/database/index.html#individual-settings

+A common example for a local database would be

+`NEO4J={"host":"localhost", "user":"neo4j","password":"mypw"}`

+A more complex example for a remote ssl secured database would be:

+`NEO4J={"host":"myremotehost.example.com", "port":10947, "user":"write-user","password":"mypw", "secure":True}`

+> **_NOTE:_**  *To see how to recieve/parse the string on client side see https://github.com/covidgraph/data_template#your-tasks-in-detail*

 ## Pipeline definition

 Have a look at pipeline.yaml which is the pipeline definition. based on [copili](https://git.connect.dzd-ev.de/dzdtools/pythonmodules/-/tree/master/copili) and [motherlode](https://git.connect.dzd-ev.de/dzdtools/motherlode) written by the DZD